department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/oracle-health-travel-product-outline.md

-# Product Outline - Oracle Health (OH) Travel Reimbursement
+# Product Outline - Day of Appointment Travel Reimbursement

 ## Overview
-The Oracle Health (OH) Travel Reimbursement product offers Veterans a way to file a mileage-only travel reimbursement claim on the day of an appointment they have at a VA facility that uses the OH EHR software.
+The Day of Appointment Travel Reimbursement product offers Veterans a way to file a mileage-only travel reimbursement claim on the day of an appointment they have at a VA facility that uses the OH EHR software.

 ## Problems Solved
 - Veterans find it confusing to use the BTSSS portal